 Focus on the people in front of you!

 A phone on the table, even top-down, already distracts people.
-Constantly aware of potential interruption.
-Any moment it could ring, so you never are really invested in the ongoing activity.
+You are constantly aware of potential interruption.
+Any moment it could ring, so you never are fully invested in the ongoing activity.
 It shows you are not interested in the person in front of you!
 How can you make friends that way?